 Later people began to experiment with drugs and they needed money for drugs and they began to steal.
 Slowly they were put in prison.

-At the school, there was a police constabulary nearby and they made raids very often.
+At the school, there was a police station nearby and they made raids very often.
 Police came once a week to verify what every pupil had in their backpacks to see if we had knives or drugs.

 Carlos Ramirez Valdebenito